 The country has three island groups named Luzon, Visayas and Mindanao.
-Metro Manila, also called the National Capital Region is located in Luzon and is the throbbing heart where all major companies and government offices are located.
+Metro Manila is located in Luzon and is the throbbing heart where all major companies and government offices are located.
 Also located in Luzon are well-visited places like Baguio, Laguna, Tagaytay, Batanes, Ilocos Norte and Palawan.

 At the heart of the archipelago is Visayas, an island group well known for its beaches, dive sites and historic attractions.
 Cebu, called the Queen City of the South is the seat of Catholicism in the country and was where Portuguese explorer Ferdinand Magellan met his demise.
 Many festivals like the Sinulog, Ati-atihan and Maskarra are celebrated in islands located in Visayas.
 The favorite beach destinations Boracay, Panglao and Malapascua are also located here.